Analyst points to key dynamics shaping vehicle fleet and aftermarket

 by | Apr 25, 2024 | 0 comments

-In his wide ranging presentation, he said that there were signs of the new car and used car markets returning to something approaching normal, but there was still shifts ocurring.
+In a wide-ranging presentation at the AIA Canada National Conference in April, Campau observed that there were signs of both the new car and used car markets returning to something approaching normal, but that there was still a way to go.

-“So I would say this is fragile still.
-We think it’s gonna continue in this direction, but we see big inflation.
-If we see big unemployment happen again, costs say hi, this could give you a little bit of time.
-Globally speaking, we still have not recovered to pre pandemic levels either.
-We were forecasting about a hundred million vehicles a year globally.
-You can see that.
-We don’t see that coming until probably closer to 2030 again.”
+“So I would say this [recovery] is still fragile.
+We think it’s going to continue in this direction, but we see big inflation.
+If we see big unemployment [rates] happen again and costs staying high, this could give the aftermarket a little bit of time.
+Globally speaking, we still have not recovered to pre-pandemic levels either.
+We were forecasting about a hundred million vehicles a year globally; we don’t see that coming until probably closer to 2030 again.”

-All this plays into the average age of vehciles on the road, which in Canada is 10.5, in significant contrast to the U.S., where it’s 12.5.
-He says too that light trucks and SUVs will continue to encourage on passengers vehicles for share, and that while small in numbers EV buyers in Canada are opting for light-trucks and SUVs and a much higher rate than U.S. EV buyers.
+Another significant factor, he noted, is the average age of vehicles on the road, which in Canada is 10.5 years, in significant contrast to the U.S. where it’s 12.5.
+Campau predicted that light trucks and SUVs would continue to encroachon passenger vehicle share, and observed that, although currently still small in numbers, EV buyers in Canada are opting for light trucks and SUVs at a much higher rate than U.S. EV buyers.

-One of the most anomolous events over the last few years was the impact that the dip in Canada-US exchange rate had on cross-border sales of used cars.
-With the focus mostly on five and six year old vehicles, the advantageous exchange through parts of the pandemic fueled a signiicant spike in used vehicles heading out of Canada and into the U.S.
+One of the most atypical events over the last few years has beenthe impact that a dip in the Canada-U.S. exchange rate has had on cross-border sales of used cars.
+With the focus mostly on five- and six-year-old vehicles, the advantageous exchange through parts of the pandemic fuelled a significant spike in used vehicles heading out of Canada and into the U.S.

-“We keep thinking we’re out of the used vehicle crunch in the US and we’re still not because new vehicles are still not moving the way they’d like them to.
+“We keep thinking we’re out of the used-vehicle crunch in the U.S., but new vehicles are still not moving the way they’d like them to.
 So those are two factors that I think are driving this.
-I think it will go back more towards the more like 300,000 a year, bnut we need to see some of these other factors moderate them.”
+I think it will go back more towards [a figure] like 300,000 a year, but we need to see some of these other factors moderate them.”

+He pointed out that, in reality, there’s not really much that the aftermarket can do to affect that migration.
 “I don’t think the aftermarket’s doing anything wrong.
 This is a function of economics.
-Enterprising.
-U.S. companies are coming up here and saying, ‘I can buy a vehicle from $30,000 in Canada, because of the exchange rate, sell it for $40,000 in the US There’s not much the aftermarket here can do to retain those vehicles because you can’t go give that person that money.
+Enterprising U.S. companies are coming up here and saying, ‘I can buy a vehicle for $30,000 in Canada, because of the exchange rate, and sell it for $40,000 in the U.S.’ There’s not much the aftermarket here can do to retain those vehicles,because you can’t go give that person that money.

 “So I think it’s really kind of just trying to block and tackle as best as we can.
 And hopefully the exchange rate goes down once the U.S. market gets back to normal.
-It should normalize.
-But we’re not losing them because of anything we’re doing.
-We’re losing them because of just the economics of the situation right now.”
+So we’re not losing them because of anything we’re doing.
+We’re losing them just because of the economics of the situation right now.”

 0 Comments